 Gasparilla's origins lie with a mythical pirate named Jose Gaspar.
 There is no evidence such a person ever existed, but he is rumored to have plundered over 400 ships in his pirating career.
 Before he died, Gaspar is said to have left treasure somewhere along the Florida coast, which to this day has not been found.
 A society editor for the Tampa Tribune first came up with the idea for a pirate-themed festival in 1904.
 The early members of Ye Mystic Krewe of Gasparilla planned to surprise citizens with a mock pirate attack on Tampa.
 They arrived on horseback and captured the city during what was the first Gasparilla Parade of Pirates.
-Tampa has upheld its tradition by celebrating Gasparilla every year since then with only a few exceptions.
+Tampa has upheld this tradition by celebrating Gasparilla every year since then with only a few exceptions.

 WHAT DO I NEED TO KNOW ABOUT THE PARADES?

-There are three parades in the Gasparilla season, the parade of pirates, the children's parade and the knight parade.
+There are three parades in the Gasparilla season: the parade of pirates, the children's parade and the knight parade.